Nerwyn/Nerwyn/README.md

 # 👋🏽 About Me:

-## **Open to work!**

 I'm a jack of all trades engineer who focuses on backend software development professionally, but also does frontend web component custom element development, custom smart home devices, and general DIY for fun.

-I have two degrees in Biomedical Engineering, and want to use my diverse engineering background to work on a good mission which improves the lives of it's userbase.
-I'm especially open to good missions such as healthcare, mental health, green technology, and (as you can see from my open source projects) smart home devices and automation.
+I have two degrees in Biomedical Engineering, and strive to use my diverse engineering background to work on good missions which improve the lives of their userbases.
+I'm especially interested in healthcare, mental health, green technology, and (as you can see from my open source projects) smart home devices and automation.

 ## Professionally, I've...